 No, Coinfloor doesn’t provide a wallet alongside its service.
 Coinfloor does store cryptocurrency on your behalf in their cold storage wallets.
 However, the safer option is to make use of your own private wallet instead.
 Not only is it more secure, but it also eliminates the problem of having a limit of how many withdrawals you can do per day.
 There are many third-party options available.
 You can always look into cold storage yourself, particularly if you don’t do many withdrawals and deposits on a daily basis.

-Coinfloor is an attractive option if you’re a high-volume trader in the UK that deals primarily in Bitcoin or one of the six supported currencies.
+Coinfloor is an attractive option if you’re a high-volume trader in the UK that deals primarily in Bitcoin trading or one of the six supported currencies.
 However, the high fees and high minimum deposit amounts may dissuade new investors or individual day traders from using the service.
 Coinfloor is more suitable for the corporate market.

 All Crypto Exchange Reviews